jrester/tesla_powerwall/README.md

     endpoint="<ip of your powerwall>",
     # Configure timeout; default is 10
     timeout=10,
-    # Provide a requests.Session
+    # Provide a requests.Session or None to have one created
     http_sesion=None,
     # Whether to verify the SSL certificate or not
     verify_ssl=False,
-    disable_insecure_warning=True,
-    # Set the API to expect a specific version of the powerwall software
-    pin_version=None
+    disable_insecure_warning=True
 )
 #=> <Powerwall ...>
 ```